realHarlex/python-oop-exercises/README.md

-# python-oop-exercises
+# Python OOP Exercises

-A collection of Python exercises focused on Object-Oriented Programming (OOP) concepts such as classes, objects, inheritance, and encapsulation.
-Perfect for beginners learning Python OOP principles.
+This repository contains various exercises to practice Object-Oriented Programming (OOP) in Python.
+It covers:

+- Creating classes and objects
+- Using constructors and methods
+- Implementing inheritance and polymorphism
+- Encapsulation and data protection

+These exercises are ideal for students or anyone wanting to strengthen their Python OOP skills.